MGianetti/CareerFocus/README.md

 This project is a demonstration of a modern, best-practice React development setup.
 It uses TypeScript for safer, more maintainable code, Vite for a blazing-fast development experience and hot-reloading, and React Testing Library for writing tests that validate the app's functionality in a way that mirrors how users interact with it.

+## Highlights

+- **Awesome Basket Context**: Streamlined shopping basket management with a centralized state solution.
+- **Modern Responsiveness Hook**: Effortless adaptation to different screen sizes and devices.
+- **Unit Testing**: Ensuring code reliability and catching bugs early on.
+- **All Components Handmade**: Custom-built components tailored to project requirements.
+- **All CSS in JS**: Using JavaScript to style components for enhanced flexibility and maintainability.
+- **Code Clean**: Emphasizing readability, maintainability, and adherence to best practices.
+- **React Portal Popover**: Utilizing React Portals to create popovers that are rendered outside the DOM hierarchy of the parent component, allowing for flexible and dynamic placement within the application.
+- **Menu and Restaurant Centralized State Management**: Centralizing the management of menu and restaurant data using a state management solution, enabling easy access and manipulation of data across different components, ensuring consistency and efficient data flow throughout the application.

 ## Getting Started

 ### Prerequisites